aguo795-ime/making-journal/journal-pages/week-04.md

 ### Designing Multiple Representations

 Version 1 explored a simple mapping between temperature values and colour changes in a cat character.
 Lower temperatures were represented using cooler blue tones, while higher temperatures shifted toward warmer red tones.
+This mapping translated numerical variation into an intuitive perceptual gradient that could be interpreted immediately without reading values.
 This representation focused on clarity and readability by translating numerical variation into a visual gradient.

 <p align="center"> <img src="../assets/week-04/Week4 img6.png" width="600"> <br> <sub>Figure 6.
 Version 1 mapping experiment translating temperature values into colour changes in the weather-cat character.</sub> </p>

 Version 2 extended the dataset into an emotional visualisation by mapping temperature values to behavioural states of a cat character.
 Instead of presenting numerical differences directly, the design communicated environmental change through mood and expression, making the dataset more relatable and experiential.
+This shift reframed temperature data as emotional atmosphere rather than quantitative measurement.

 <p align="center"> <img src="../assets/week-04/Week4 img7.png" width="600"> <br> <sub>Figure 7.
 Version 2 emotional mapping experiment representing temperature differences through character mood and expression.</sub> </p>

 Version 3 developed the concept into an interactive system where multiple environmental variables influenced different visual behaviours of the cat character.
+This multi-variable mapping transformed the dataset from a descriptive visualisation into a responsive environmental interaction system.
 Temperature controlled colour, rainfall affected transparency, and wind introduced movement.
 This transformed the dataset into a responsive environmental interface rather than a static visualisation.

 This progression from static colour mapping to multi-variable behavioural interaction allowed the dataset to shift from representation toward simulation of environmental experience.